PeterDrake/cs369/lessons/13_logistic_regression.md

 * Decision boundaries (Figures 4-23 and 4-24)
 * Softmax (when you have more than two classes)
   * Equation 4-20
-  * Programming break: implement this!
-    * Take a list of numbers, return a list of numbers adding up to 1
   * What happens if it is given numbers that are
     * All equal
     * One significantly larger than the others
     * Two large and similar, two small and similar
 * Both logistic and softmax are differentiable, which is crucial for gradient descent
   * Contrast threshold function and regular max function

 * If time, work on polynomial regression assignment

+* Post-its

 # For Next Time
 Read Géron, chapter 3
 First third of social context book due tomorrow
 You can now start on polynomial regression assignment